dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

-Implementing the `http : Request -> Response` method is highly recommended for all applications.
-It provides a more extensible basis for user interaction with a running application than console IO, and it's easier to implement than GUI.
+Implementing the HTTP interface `http : Request -> Response` allows users to interact with an application through a browser or other external tools in a flexible way.
+The Request and Response types are binaries, including HTTP headers and body, but may be accelerated to minimize redundant processing.

-However, even if the application ignores this opportunity, the `"/sys"` path is reserved by the runtime and implicitly routed to `sys.refl.http`.
-Through this standard interface, a runtime can provide access to logging, profiling, debug views, administrative controls, and other generic features.
+Even if the application ignores this opportunity, the `"/sys"` path is reserved by the runtime and implicitly routed to `sys.refl.http` (with configurable authorization requirements).
+This is intended to simplify tooling, e.g. access to logs, debugger integration, and administrative controls.
+Defining 'http' interfaces on hierarchical application components and RPC objects might be useful for debug views or projectional editors.

-The Request and Response types are binaries, including HTTP headers.
-However, they will often be accelerated to avoid redundant parsing and validation as we route the request or process the response.

-Each HTTP request is handled in a separate transaction.
-If the transaction aborts, it is implicitly retried until success or timeout.
-This provides a basis for long polling and reactive web applications.
-Eventually, we might develop custom HTTP headers to support multiple requests in one transaction for use with XMLHttpRequest.
+Initially, every HTTP request is handled in a separate transaction.
+If this transaction aborts, it is implicitly retried until success or timeout, providing a simple basis for long polling.
+Eventually, we might develop custom HTTP headers to support multi-request transactions and incremental computing.

-The HTTP interface will usually share the same network ports as RPC requests and mirroring protocols.
-Authorization and authentication can be configured almost independently of the application.
+*Misc:* Authorization and authentication are configurable and may be application specific.
+The HTTP port usually overloads the RPC port.
+The runtime is responsible for HTTP pipelining and similar meta-level HTTP features.
+There are no plans to support WebSockets at this time.

 ## Graphical User Interface?
 Defer.